Pomax/BezierInfo-2/docs/chapters/canonical/content.en-GB.md

 So now the question becomes: how do we manipulate our curve so that it fits this canonical form, with three fixed points, and one "free" point?
 Enter linear algebra.
 Don't worry, I'll be doing all the math for you, as well as show you what the effect is on our curves, but basically we're going to be using linear algebra, rather than calculus, because "it's way easier".
 Sometimes a calculus approach is very hard to work with, when the equivalent geometrical solution is super obvious.

-The approach is going to start with a curve that doesn't have all-colinear points (so we need to make sure the points don't all fall on a straight line), and then applying four graphics operations that you will probably have heard of: translation (moving all points by some fixed x- and y-distance), scaling (multiplying all points by some x and y scale factor), and shearing (an operation that turns rectangles into parallelograms).
+The approach is going to start with a curve that doesn't have all-colinear points (so we need to make sure the points don't all fall on a straight line), and then applying three graphics operations that you will probably have heard of: translation (moving all points by some fixed x- and y-distance), scaling (multiplying all points by some x and y scale factor), and shearing (an operation that turns rectangles into parallelograms).

 Step 1: we translate any curve by -p1.x and -p1.y, so that the curve starts at (0,0).
 We're going to make use of an interesting trick here, by pretending our 2D coordinates are 3D, with the *z* coordinate simply always being 1.
 This is an old trick in graphics to overcome the limitations of 2D transformations: without it, we can only turn (x,y) coordinates into new coordinates of the form (ax + by, cx + dy), which means we can't do translation, since that requires we end up with some kind of (x + a, y + b).
 If we add a bogus *z* coordinate that is always 1, then we can suddenly add arbitrary values.
 For example:

 \[
 \left [ \begin{array}{ccc}
-    01 & 0 & a \\
+    1 & 0 & a \\
     0 & 1 & b \\
     0 & 0 & 1
   \end{array} \right ]